kapadiaparth/examples/csv-to-elasticsearch/README.md

 ## Setup

 You will need an API key in order to use the Flex.io Javascript SDK.
-You can generate an API key by logging into your account on Flex.io.
+You can sign up for a [Free Flex.io API Key here](https://www.flex.io/app/signup).

 ```javascript
 Flexio.setup('YOUR_API_KEY')